Elliot-Evans-95/Elliot-Evans-95/README.md

 ## Acolates ✍️

-* Created an award-winning e-commerce website
+* Created an award-winning e-commerce application
-* Top 5% of Mentors on Mentorcruise
+* Top 3% of Mentors on Mentorcruise
 * Part of the team that maintained and updated a one-million-viewed-a-week website